On the multi-stage shortest path problem under distributional uncertainty: Base model

 where $\varepsilon$ is defined by setting the right-hand side of (\ref{eq: hoeffding 2}) equal to $1 - \gamma$.
 As in the previous case, the above procedure can be slightly modified to construct the initial expectation constraints~(\ref{linear expectation constraints}).

 We note that the constraint (\ref{eq: expectation constraint to check}) can be verified following the same arguments as for the probability constraint (\ref{eq: probability constraint to check}).
-However, in contrast to (\ref{eq: hoeffding 1}), the inequality (\ref{eq: hoeffding 2}) exploits linear combinations of arc costs with respect to the arcs $a \in FS_i$.
+However, in contrast to (\ref{eq: hoeffding 1}), the inequality in (\ref{eq: hoeffding 2}) exploits \textit{linear combinations} of arc costs with respect to the arcs $a \in FS_i$.
 In the following example we demonstrate how the auxiliary constraints (\ref{cons: auxiliary probability}) and (\ref{cons: auxiliary expectation}) can be constructed and verified by using information from Bluetooth sensors.

-\begin{example} \upshape We envision a weighted directed network, where the arc costs/travel times are measured using Bluetooth sensors \cite{Asudegi2013, Haghani2010} or GPS-equipped floating vehicles \cite{Vo2011}.
-The travel time estimates obtained from sensors are subject to measurement errors and, thus, can be viewed as random observations of the ground truth arc travel times.
-For example, in Figure \ref{fig: ex2a} the sensors are placed at nodes $O$, $F$ and $K$, which yields that the user may receive random samples with respect to individual arc travel times, $c_{OF}$ and $c_{OK}$.
-Following our discussion above, we consider the following two alternatives: \begin{itemize} \item the obtained random samples are not subject to uncertainty.
-In this case a linear expectation constraint of the form (\ref{cons: auxiliary expectation}) for the expected costs of $c_{OF}$ and/or $c_{OK}$ can be constructed and verified; \item the random observations of arc travel times are subject to interval uncertainty (e.g., if the sensors may only limit the average speed \cite{Chang2011}).
-In this case one may construct and verify a probability constraint of the form (\ref{cons: auxiliary probability}). \end{itemize}
+\begin{example} \upshape We envision a network, where the arc costs/travel times are measured using Bluetooth sensors; see, e.g., \cite{Asudegi2013, Haghani2010}.
+The sensors are placed at particular nodes of the network and one may quantify travel times between two successive sensors; see Figure \ref{fig: ex2}.
+For example, in Figure \ref{fig: ex2a} the sensors are placed at nodes $O$, $F$ and $K$, which yields that the user may receive random observations of individual arc travel times $c_{OF}$ and~$c_{OK}$.
+On the other hand, in Figures \ref{fig: ex2b} and \ref{fig: ex2c} the user may only observe some linear combinations of individual arc travel times (we additionally assume that $c_{OF} = c_{FO}$ in Figure \ref{fig: ex2c}).

-Some more advanced allocations of sensors that give rise to the linear expectation constraints of the form (\ref{cons: auxiliary expectation}) are depicted in Figures \ref{fig: ex2b} and \ref{fig: ex2c}.
-That is, in Figure \ref{fig: ex2b} the sensors are placed only at nodes $F$, $K$ and some preceding node $E$.
-Hence, the user may calculate only the difference $c_{OF} - c_{OK}$ by observing the sums $c_{EO} + c_{OF}$ and $c_{EO} + c_{OK}$.
-On the other hand, in Figure~\ref{fig: ex2c} we suppose that the marginal distributions of $c_{OF}$ and $c_{FO}$ coincide, which is reasonable, e.g., if the road is free of traffic.
-In this situation the user may observe the total cost $c_{OF} + c_{OK}$, if the sensors identify a vehicle that traverses from $F$ to $K$. \flushright$\square$ \end{example}
+Then, by leveraging the observed linear combinations of arc travel times and the constraint verification procedure, the user may verify linear expectation constraints of the form (\ref{cons: auxiliary expectation}).
+Analogously, if random observations of individual arc travel times are subject to interval uncertainty, then one may verify probability constraints of the form (\ref{cons: auxiliary probability}). \flushright$\square$ \end{example}

 We conclude that the auxiliary distributional constraints (\ref{cons: auxiliary probability}) and (\ref{cons: auxiliary expectation}) can be motivated in a rather straightforward way by the outlined sensor-related application context.
 Some further intuition behind the choice of the auxiliary distributional constraints (\ref{cons: auxiliary probability}) and (\ref{cons: auxiliary expectation}) is implied by our solution procedure for the multi-stage problem (\ref{multi-stage DRSPP}) and is discussed within Section \ref{sec: solution techniques}.